ajandris/tic-tac-toe/README.md

 #### Intended audience
 The Tic-Tac-Toe game has entertainment purpose and can be used for everyone willing to play the game.

-As a site owner I would like to show everyone my skills in HTML, CSS and JavaScript with automated testing, so everyone assessing my skills can evaluate them.
+As a site owner I would like to show everyone my skills in HTML, CSS and JavaScript, so everyone can evaluate them.

 ### Scope plane
 At the end of development will be delivered: